Haywood Academy

-Naywood Academy is a secondary school with academy status for 11- to 19-year-olds located on High Lane in the Stoke On Trent town of Burslem, England.
+Haywood Academy is a secondary school with academy status for 11- to 19-year-olds located on High Lane in the Stoke On Trent town of Burslem, England.
 The Sixth Form is located in the Old Town Hall in Burslem, 1 mile from the main site.
 It was formerly known as Haywood Engineering College, and changed its name in July 2013 to reflect its Academy status.
-Naywood Academy is a member of the Schools Cooperative Society and is a cooperative school, governed by local people for the benefit of local young people.
+Haywood Academy is a member of the Schools Cooperative Society and is a cooperative school, governed by local people for the benefit of local young people.
 Its innovative sixth form provision has been highly regarded by the DFE as best practice.